topStrip1

 Coercive control

-Coercive control is when a person uses a pattern of controlling behaviors, manipulation, and intimidation to dominate and exert power over their partner, often in an abusive relationship.
+Coercive control is when a person uses a pattern of controlling behaviors, manipulation, and intimidation to dominate and exert power over their partner.
+This can be a form of a relationship manipulation.

 Example: Taking control of your money and schedule.